Already more than 1000 days of observation for CHEOPS

 “We call on member states to act now,” the president of the International Federation of National Red Cross and Red Crescent Societies (IFRC), Francesco Rocca, told reporters on Tuesday.
 Many people can be saved, although the situation is expected to deteriorate in 2023.

 In question, the climate, the Ukrainian conflict and the increase in the price of foodstuffs.
-However, the problem existed before “the war in Ukraine”, points out the president of the International Committee of the Red Cross (ICRC), a few days before his departure after ten years at the head of the organization.
+However, the problem existed before “the war in Ukraine”, points out the president of the International Committee of the Red Cross (ICRC), a few days before his departure following ten years at the head of the organization.

 Starvation risks

 The conflict only “complicated”, “exacerbated” the problem.
-While Russia is not happy and suggests that it could question the agreement for the export of grain from Ukraine, Mr. Maurer wants “those who negotiated this arrangement” to decide to “the make it sustainable”.
+While Russia is not happy and suggests that it might question the agreement for the export of grain from Ukraine, Mr. Maurer wants “those who negotiated this arrangement” to decide to “the make it sustainable”.
 “The pace of exports must accelerate”, he also adds.

 “Hunger is increasing and millions of people are threatened,” insisted Mr. Rocca, a few days before the UN General Assembly.
 In sub-Saharan Africa, a third of children under the age of five face the effects of lack of food.